Am1nCmd/stickers/README.md

 We recommend you create a version of your sticker app for Android as well to give users of WhatsApp on Android an opportunity to download your sticker app as well.

+## Download
+you can download the sticker from here https://github.com/Am1nCmd/stickers/releases

+## How To Sideload Install IPA Files Using Cydia Impactor
+- Download the IPA.
+- Download Cydia Impactor from http://www.cydiaimpactor.com/
+- Connect your device to your computer.
+- Start Cydia Impactor and drag the IPA onto the top field.
+- Enter your Apple ID credentials.
+- On your device, go to "Settings > General > Device Management" and trust the certificate.
+- Profit

 ## Sticker art and app requirements
 We recommend you refer to the FAQ at https://faq.whatsapp.com/general/26000226 for complete details on how to properly create your sticker art.
 This FAQ also contains a sample PSD that demonstrates best practices for composing legible, rich sticker art.